 (b) On request, and with reasonable notice, the Employer may provide a secure space for employees to store such personal possessions, wallets and/or purses when the employees are at their worksite.
 However, the Employer assumes no responsibility for personal items brought to work without being required by the Employer that end up lost or stolen.

-30.9 Suspension of Driver's Licence
+27.9 Suspension of Driver's Licence

-(a) Where an employee who is required to hold a valid driver's licence as a condition of employment, has their driver's licence suspended for one year or less may be held out of service for the duration of the suspension.
-The Employer will consider if there is a meaningful alternative work that does not require a driver's licence.
+(a) Where an employee who is required to hold a valid driver's licence as a condition of employment, has their driver's licence suspended for one year or less: